ethereum/consensus-specs/tests/README.md

 ## Attestation Tests

-The [beacon chain](https://ethereum.org/en/eth2/beacon-chain/) doesn't provide any direct value.
-It does not execute EVM programs or store user data.
+The [beacon chain](https://ethereum.org/en/eth2/beacon-chain/) doesn't provide any direct functionality to end users.
+Prior to the merge, it does not execute EVM programs or store user data.
 It exists to provide a trusted source of information about the latest verified block hash of the [shard blockchains](https://ethereum.org/en/eth2/shard-chains/) which do provide storage, and possibly execution, services.